 Stream survival depends on us.
-Many voices joined as one helps to assure the lasting health of Richland Creek.
+Many voices joined to assure the lasting health and restoration of Richland Creek.

 Did you know...?
 You live, work and play in a watershed.

 A watershed is a land area that drains wet weather to a single resource... streams, wetlands, groundwater and rivers.
 Watersheds create and nourish a web of natural resources.... air, soil, plants and wildlife.